University of Erlangen–Nuremberg: German Excellence Initiative

-The University of Erlangen-Nürnberg was successful within the German Universities Excellence Initiative in competing for a "cluster of excellence" and a graduate school.
+The Friedrich-Alexander University of Erlangen-Nürnberg was successful within the German Universities Excellence Initiative in competing for a "cluster of excellence" and a graduate school.

 The Cluster of Excellence 'Engineering of Advanced Materials' (EAM)" focuses on interdisciplinary developing new materials, joining engineering and natural sciences.
 The Erlangen Graduate School in Advanced Optical Technologies emphasizes a strong focus in optical and photonics technology in the natural sciences, in engineering and the medical sciences and aims for a concise doctoral education.
 It is supplemented with a Master's degree program in the same topics.

 After an in-depth evaluation, both programs were extended for the third phase of the German Excellence Initiative in 2012 until 2017.
 They contribute significantly to the research funding of the University, including five new research buildings, permanent new technical facilities and research and teaching staff.
 They also aim to increase the international perception of the contributing fields of research in Erlangen.